Daniel-Pliego/Proyecto-FIS/Documentacion/Tercera entrega/Reporte/Reporte (proceso de seguimiento y control del producto).md

 ### Sprints

-When starting a sprint, the members drag the tasks of a backlog, towards the corresponding sprint 3-Reuniones
+When starting a sprint, the members drag the tasks of a backlog, towards the corresponding sprint

+### Reuniones

-Lo hacemos cada 4 días en vez de hacerlas diario como lo establece scrum, esto debido a que consideramos que se nos haría muy complicado hacer reuniones todos los días por las tareas y por qué algunos integrantes del equipo trabajan we do the  meetings   each 4 days  for don't do every days, as stated by Scrum ,due to, because we organize ourselves better in other tasks.
+We do the  meetings   each 4 days  for don't do every days, as stated by Scrum ,due to, because we organize ourselves better in other tasks.

 2-Metodología Scrum - ¿Que tanto nos acercamos a Scrum?
 Scrum Metodology -¿ How do much we get closer to Scrum?